Abnormal uterine bleeding

 - Soaking a tampon or pad in one hour or less during your menstrual period

-Abnormal uterine bleeding is a signal that something unusual or different is going on in your body.
-Causes of abnormal bleeding include:
+Abnormal uterine bleeding is often a signal that something unusual is going on in your body.
+Causes include:

 - Birth control, including IUDs and birth control pills